shymega/x-delay/README.md

 This SMTP server accepts outgoing emails from a (compatible) MTA, and when a condition is met, releases them back to the MTA to be processed.

-If the headers of an email include this header: `X-Delay`, then it will read the aforementioned header, which should have a ISO-8601 compliant timestamp.
+If the headers of an email include this header: `X-Delay-TS`, then it will read the aforementioned header, which should have a ISO-8601 compliant timestamp.